With all the commotion that is going on in the investment world as of late, many of you have asked for a Trading 212 review.

 A fairly simply feature but a useful one at that.

-Direct debits enforce consistent investing and only require a minimum deposit of £10 to set up.
+Direct debits prompt consistent investing and only require a minimum deposit of £10 to set up.

-This features cant currently be used in conjunction with any pies you may have or a particular stock, unfortunately.
+This feature cannot currently be used in conjunction with any pies you may have or a particular stock, unfortunately.

 However, there have been many requests on Trading 212’s forum to implement this so it could be a change we see in the near future.